Send comments or questions to firstname.lastname@example.org.

 Test-optional colleges have decided that factors other than test scores are stronger predictors of a student's potential to succeed in college.
 Some studies show that test results do not correlate with long-term success in college.

-In NC, both Wake Forest and Guilford College have recently adapted this policy.
+In NC, both Wake Forest and Guilford College have recently adopted this policy.

 How will applicants be reviewed?